 Indian Logistics Industry is said to be 13% of GDP.
 One can hear this figure in almost every intellectual discussion related to Logistics and infrastructure.
 Many are even unaware of where this figure comes from, this gets actively cited at various industry discussions, conferences, and white papers and is interpreted differently by various ‘experts’.
 The poor state of Logistics in the country is a general inference after this citation.
 The confusion compounds when this gets linked to the transaction cost in Logistics so much so that one would find an executive in a price negotiation discussion citing this figure as if this is the basis of every transactional cost in Logistics.
 Many experts express their concerns over this cost being high in comparison to other countries and try discussing solutions by taking this as a benchmark cost.

 But is that a correct figure 1st and if at all, is that a right interpretation of this cost?

-Lets us look at constitution of GDP where Agriculture contributes 18.1% to GDP, Industry 26.3%, and services 55.6% etc. This tells us about the constitution of GDP where each individual sectors assumes a size as a share of GDP.
+Lets us look at the constitution of GDP where Agriculture contributes 18.1% to GDP, Industry 26.3%, services 55.6%, etc. This tells us about the constitution of GDP where each individual sector assumes a size as a share of GDP.
 Does Industry at 26.3% of GDP, tells up about the state of Industry in India?
-It primarily tells us about the size of Industrial sector in our country.
+It primarily tells us about the size of the Industrial sector in our country.